getong/flutter_rust_bridge_tutorial/src/welcome/what-youll-get.md

 The main goal is achieved by building mobile and desktop apps.
 The focus is on the target platforms that Flutter supports, with the caveat that the proof-of-concept has only been tested on iOS, Android, and macOS.&#x20;

 Rust plays a crucial role in _IOTA for Flutter_, too.
-All of IOTA's libraries are written in Rust and are referred to as the Single Source of Truth.
+All of IOTA's libraries are written in Rust and are referred to as the **Single Source of Truth**.
 I will explain how these Rust libraries are used as a dependency in a custom library which is cross-compiled and integrated into Flutter.

 ## Tutorial Structure: Overview, Fundamentals, and Practical Chapters